 Checks can bounce, and other speed bumps can chip away at your cut.
 Make sure the promoter pays the tax for your deposit as well as the rest of what you're owed, because the IRS will be expecting you to pass that along; it doesn't matter if you forgot to collect it.
 Also, make sure you know the name and contact information of the person who will be paying you, so they know where to meet you after the gig.

 Don't go on the road without it, as merch sales can cover your expenses even when you're not filling venues.
-It's a semi-free promotional tool, and by interacting with the crowd before the show you can not only collect email addresses for your newsletters and mailings, you can also boost sales.
+It's a semi-free promotional tool, and by interacting with the crowd before the show you can not only collect email addresses for your newsletters and mailings; you can also boost sales.

-As with most things, take the time to do your research beforehand to save you any headaches in the future.
+As with most things, take the time to do your research beforehand to avoid any headaches in the future.
 You won't be able to plan for every scenario, but you'll be able to do enough to keep yourself well-informed.
 Keep track of all your setlists and don't forget to submit them to continue collecting all your performance and mechanical royalties.

 To make sure you're collecting all your royalties globally, register for a Songtrust account today!